dfranx/SHADERed/README.md

 </p>

 ### Audio files
-Load your song and create amazing music visualizers!
+Load a song and create amazing music visualizers!
 <p align="center">
     <img width="200" src="./Screenshots/music.gif">
 </p>

-### Loading .obj models
+### Loading 3D models
 You can easily add your custom 3D models to the scene.
-Only Wavefront .obj models are currently supported, but you can expect more formats to be supported in near future.
-You can also add built-in geometry objects (cubes, spheres, planes, full screen quads, etc...).
+You can also add built-in geometry objects such as cubes, spheres, planes, full screen quads, etc...

 ### Textures
 Load textures from files and bind them to your shader.
-SHADERed supports JPG, PNG, DDS and BMP file format.
-Currently there is only a built-in sampler state.
-I plan to add customizable sampler states in future.
-The sampler state is always bound to s0 register (in a shader pass which is using a texture).
 SHADERed also supports cubemaps.
 <p align="center">
     <img width="260" src="./Screenshots/texture.jpg">
 </p>